 - (1) Each resident receives all mail, electronic mail, telegrams, or other communications addressed to the resident unopened and unread immediately upon receipt at the nursing home, and opened and read to the resident after delivery if the resident so requests.; - (2) Each resident's outgoing mail shall is to be be delivered unscreened, unopened, and unread to the regular postal channels promptly upon its receipt from the resident except when there is no regularly scheduled postal delivery or pick-up service in which case it shall is to be be placed into the next regularly scheduled delivery or pick-up.
-The nursing home shall will assist a resident in writing a letter or have a letter written for him or her them if the resident so requests; - (3) Each resident has access to telephone or a computer for video conferencing services that meets meet the needs of the resident in an area where calls can be made without being overheard in a manner which ensures pivacy; and - (4) Each resident can use his or her their cellular phone, computer, or other technological or video device unless the use of that device is not medically advisable or is disruptive to other residents or the safe and orderly operation of the home.; and - (5) Staff will assist residents with communication devices if the resident is unable to operate the device.
+The nursing home shall will assist a resident in writing a letter or have a letter written for him or her them if the resident so requests; - (3) Each resident has access to telephone or a computer for video conferencing services that meets meet the needs of the resident in an area where calls can be made without being overheard in a manner which ensures privacy; and - (4) Each resident can use his or her their cellular phone, computer, or other technological or video device unless the use of that device is not medically advisable or is disruptive to other residents or the safe and orderly operation of the home-; and - (5) Each resident that is determined to require assistance with communication devices, receives assistance in a timely manner as staffing allows. - (F) The nursing home will have a plan and procedures to provide outdoor visitation in the event of a facility emergency or a public health emergency